Application and enrollment

 How do I apply through uni-assist?

 If you are applying for Studienkolleg or an NC Bachelor's program, please read the information about the specific application procedure below.
-Apply as follow for all NC-free Bachelor' programs and Master's programs.
+Apply as follow for all NC-free Bachelor's programs and Master's programs.

 Step 1